 Medical Assistant at Ocean State Medical

 "Medical Assistant skills go beyond CNA training; I have been trained to give injections, perform EKGs and draw blood.
 I can work in single or multi-doctor offices, specialty practices and urgent care settings.
-I loved MTTI's Medical Assistant program more than I though I would--it’s very hands-on.
+I loved MTTI's Medical Assistant program more than I thought I would--it’s very hands-on.
 Going to MTTI to become a Medical Assistant was the best thing I’ve done!"

 I loved being a Certified Nursing Assistant, but I ended up hurting myself.

 Lifting patients led to bulging discs in the lumbar area of my spine (the lower back).
 I couldn’t do the lifting required to be a CNA, but still wanted to work in a medical career.

 I love learning about medicine and helping patients.

 I always wanted to go to school to learn more about the human body.